simonecandio/SYMM_hpc_assignment_Appio_Ugolotti_Candiani/assignment_cuda/README.md

 # Project Results
 ## Average Execution Times and Speedups
-To get the results run the bench.sh file.
+To see the times of the different types of initialization run bench_initialization.sh To get the optimization results run the bench.sh file

 ----------------------------------------
 ### Small Dataset